myleslinder/analytics-plugin-drift/README.md

 ### Script Loading Behavior

-Loading and initializing the Drift script is slow, and as a result this plugin will begin accepting events from `analytics` before the script has loaded, regardless of the `scriptLoad` option you provide.
+This plugin will begin accepting events from `analytics` on initial page load.
 To ensure that no `track()`, `page()` or `identify()` calls are lost if they occur before the script is ready the plugin maintains a history of events and will forward them on to Drift once it's available.
+With the "manual" `scriptLoad` option this allows for storing events that drift will have missed prior to intialization.
+With "load" as the `scriptLoad` option this allows for capturing `analytics.identify()` calls and identifying the user before loading drift.

 #### "load"